 Google Merchant Center Feed

 This is the main or primary feed that contains all your product catalogs and information created using Google Merchant Center.
-This feed is recommended if you are selling physical products (for example, apparel or fashion products) on your online store.
+This feed is recommended if you sell physical products (for example, apparel or fashion products) on your online store.

 Typically, this feed requires you to submit product-related information, including a unique product ID, product name and description, product image, product price, and current availability.